 - Predictive analytics powered by machine learning

-- Integration with SAP S/4HANA, SAP BW/4HANA, SAP Datasphere and non SAP data source
+- Integration with SAP Cloud ERP (S/4HANA) Public, SAP BW/4HANA, SAP Datasphere and non SAP data source

 Pros: